EmiLy-Ly-san/pokemon/pokemon-app/DEVDOC.md

 # Pokemon

-## TODO:

-- replace deploy script by `"deploy": "gh-pages -b main -d dist"`
-- set github repo settings to point github pages on main branch

-AFTER that to deploy:

-- **merge your code into main**
+## To deploy on Github Pages:

 - run `npm run deploy`
 - go to github page adress : https://emily-ly-san.github.io/pokemon/
-- CTRL + SHIFT + R to reloqd page zithout the cache to see the changes
+- CTRL + SHIFT + R to reload page zithout the cache to see the changes

 ## React + TypeScript + Vite